Written by

 The Umen Association

 Beyond organizing stays, UMEN puts its expertise at the service of territories and communities.
 It acts as a consultant to improve the accessibility of natural spaces and offers technical training, particularly in piloting the Joëlette.
-By acting on the ground and with institutions, the association works sustainably to break down the barriers of disability and promote "living together" in the heart of nature.
+By acting on the ground and with institutions, the association works sustainably to break down the barriers of disability and promote "living together" at the heart of nature.

 To follow the association: the website, the Instagram account.